ibm-cloud-docs/vmwaresolutions/services/managingzertodr.md

 # Managing Zerto
 {: #managingzertodr}

-After the Zerto service is deployed into your instance, you can configure or update Zerto Virtual Replication, and deploy more Virtual Replication Appliances to newly added VMware ESXi™ servers.
+After the Zerto service is deployed into your instance, you can configure or update Zerto Virtual Replication, and deploy more Virtual Replication Appliances to newly added VMware® ESXi™ servers.

 ## Using your own certificate for Zerto
 {: #managingzertodr-ssl-cert}

 As a best practice, use your own SSL certificate for Zerto Virtual Manager (ZVM).
 After you deployed Zerto, replace the SSL certificate for ZVM with your own certificate.
 To change the default security certificate for your ZVM, follow these steps:

-1. Open the Zerto Diagnostics utility on the Windows® virtual machine running the ZVM.
+1. Open the Zerto Diagnostics utility on the Windows® virtual machine that is running the ZVM.
 2. Choose **Reconfigure Zerto Virtual Manager**.
 3. Ensure that the VMware vCenter Server® configuration is correct, and click **Next**.
 4. In the **HTTP Certificate** section, check the **Replace SSL Certificate** box.